 - Killing in Self-Defense: Marnie only killed Mike when he came after her with a knife.

 - No-Holds-Barred Beatdown: Mike's murder of Joey.
 He headbutts the guy so many times that he becomes visible from the mask of blood shed by his victim.

 - Out, Damned Spot!: Marnie several times paints over the bloodstain from where she killed Mike, but it keeps coming back.

 - Revenge Before Reason:

-- When Shanks tries to help Marnie and convince Mike to move on, he instead locks them in the house and sets it ablaze.
+- When Shanks tries to arrest Marnie for the supposed murder of Joey, Mike reacts violently and instead locks them in the house and sets it ablaze.